 Pelvic pain is one of the discomforts that some women experience during pregnancy.
-While this pain is usually not so severe and can be managed, it could become worrisome when it disturbs your routine activities.
+While this pain is usually not so severe and can be managed, in some cases, it might disturb your routine activities.

-Hip pain could affect you at any stage of pregnancy, and it could happen due to various reasons.
-This MomJunction post tells you about hip pain during pregnancy, its causes, prevention, and the treatments to alleviate the discomfort.
+Hip pain could happen due to various reasons.
+This MomJunction post tells you about hip pain during pregnancy, its causes, and the treatments to alleviate the discomfort.

 When Does Hip Pain Start During Pregnancy?

 As every pregnancy is different, the timing of the hip pain is not definitive.
-Some women may start having it in the first trimester due to the changes in the body, while others may suffer in the second or third trimester when the uterus is growing.
-In many cases, the pain fades away after childbirth.
+Some women may start having it in the first trimester due to the changes in the body, while others may suffer in the second or third trimester when the uterus is growing (1).

 Causes Of Hip Pain During Pregnancy